 separate descriptions per type.

-At present the elements in this lists are not configurable

-and can only be retrieved by NETCONF &lt;get&gt; or &lt;get-config&gt;
+The elements in this lists can be created, deleted or modified by NETCONF &lt;create&gt;, &lt;delete&gt; and &lt;edit-config&gt; operations.
+They can be retrieved by NETCONF &lt;get&gt; or &lt;get-config&gt;

 operations.
-Attemps to modify this element and its children

-with a NETCONF &lt;edit-config&gt; operation MUST result in an